 The design scenario has developed as never before in India.
-Each day fashion designers create creative ideas in the area of style and design every day as new trends bloom.
-India has been, over the past few years, one of the most popular markets for foreign brands and an incubator for domestic brands in countries around the world.
+Each day fashion designers create creative ideas in style and design every day as new trends bloom.
+Over the past few years, India has been one of the most popular markets for foreign brands and an incubator for domestic brands in countries around the world.
 Although Indian wear or industry is too broad and intergovernmental pollinated to keep up with world trends, west wear is included in runways, trade fairs, and fashion predictions.
 Below are some projections on the retail industry by 2020 amid the national 19 lockdowns.

 1. Texture is everything

 The quarantine situation due to COVID 19 provided consumers with the requisite time and space to rethink their market and fashion perspectives.
-Consumers take their emotions into account when making shopping and no longer fear being non-compliant.
+As a result, consumers take their emotions into account when shopping and no longer fear being non-compliant.
 In the post-COVID cycle, 19 customers need to be drawn by goods that are visually and tactilely appealing to their emotional senses.
 Substances are more textural to meet this need.

 2. Conscious Prints